11.11 Turbulent Eddies: A Cascade of Energy

 The first term is simply the kinetic energy associated with the mean wind.
 The second term is the kinetic energy associated with the turbulent wind and is called the turbulent kinetic energy, or TKE, for short.

 Which size eddies have the most energy?
 We can look at the relative intensity of the different scales of wind by considering the energy associated with motions of different sizes.
-Remember that by the Taylor hypothesis, the size of the eddy and the period of the eddy are related so that large eddies have longer periods and smaller eddies have smaller periods.
+Remember that, by the Taylor hypothesis, the size of an eddy observed by a stationary sensor and the period of the eddy are related by the speed with which the eddies are sampled, which is the mean wind at a stationary sensor.
+Large eddies will have longer periods and smaller eddies have smaller periods.

 So, relative spectral intensity is just the amount of kinetic energy associated with that size eddy and the eddy size is associated with a period required for the eddy to pass over a sensor (see figure below).